The 13 and 183 service has a particularly complicated and interesting history.

 Oldham Corporation were given MoT approval to extend their Chapel Road to Greenacres service to Scouthead (Star Inn) in February 1927 and at the same time they sought consent to extend the service along Platting Road to Lydgate then back to Oldham through Grotton.
 Consent was given for this in August 1927, such consent apparently being a requirement of the Oldham Corporation act of 1925 which gave them powers to operate such services.

-In April 1927 the fares and stages for the Chapel Road to Scouthead service were approved by the Tramways Committee and operation presumably started shortly afterwards.
+In April 1927 the fares and stages for the Chapel Road to Scouthead service were approved by the Tramways Committee and operation started on 6th April 1927.
 It appears that plans to extend along Platting Road were quietly dropped.
-West Riding County Coucil consented to the operations in February 1928, somewhat retrospectively!
+West Riding County Council consented to the operations in February 1928, somewhat retrospectively!

 In September 1927 plans were made to start an Urmston to Scouthead service, part of the Manchester Corporation express bus network.
 This would result in the Oldham Corporation service from Chapel Road being curtailed to again terminate at Greenacres.
 However, Stretford UDC would not grant licences for their part of the route.
 After some delay it was found that Cheadle & Gatley UDC were more accommodating.

 Hence on 8th March 1928 the Manchester express service from Gatley to Hollinwood (that had only started on 30th January) was extended to Scouthead, which at almost 1000 feet above sea level was to be the highest altitude reached by Manchester buses.
 This service was jointly operated by Manchester and Oldham Corporations together with North Western Road Car, as a result of North Western joining what was known as the Corporations’ Coordinated Motor Bus Scheme, and ran hourly in a co-ordinated timetable with the Gatley to Shaw service.